daleao/sdv/Professions/README.md

 <font size="2">
 <details>

+Animals will progress through their production cycles twice as quickly on days where their short-term nutrition value is maxed at 100.
+This means that Ducks will lay eggs every day, and Ostriches will lay eggs every 4 days (rounds up).
+If the animal already produces daily, this does not cause it to produce twice per day.

+If prestiged, the nutrition cap is raised to 200, and the animal's production cycle is doubled again while maxed out at that value, so Ostriches and Dinosaurs will lay eggs every 2 days.

-Note that happiness, or [mood](https://stardewvalleywiki.com/Animals#Mood), is **not** the same as friendship.
-This will **not** allow certain animals that already produce every day (i.e., cows and chickens) to produce more that once per day.
-The bonus produce value also applies to artisan goods derived from animal products (such as cheeses, mayos and cloth), honey (bees are animals too), and meats.
-Only deluxe buildings can be considered full, and only barns and coops owned by the Producer will be considered (ownership requirements can be turned off in the configs).
-There is no limit to the price bonus.
+Bonus value from full buildings also applies to artisan goods derived from animal products (such as cloth, cheeses, mayos), honey (configurable), and meats (not included).
+Oly deluxe buildings can be considered full, and only barns and coops owned (i.e., commissioned) by the Producer (ownership requirements can be turned off in the configs).
+SVE Premium buildings will also be considered, but they, too, must be full (i.e., must have 16 animals).
+If prestiged, this also includes the bonus 2 animal slots, which means that the bonus from coops will be temporarily lost until those extra slots are filled.

+There is no upper limit to the price bonus.
 </details>
 </font>